 Generally, both IMERG and APHRODITE share similar spatial patterns with precipitation volumes decreasing from southeast to northwest in Asia, while compared with APHRODITE data (Fig. 2b), IMERG greatly overestimates the precipitation over Arunachal Pradesh, coastal Indochina and Western Ghats, and the Indonesia (Fig. 2a).
 Corrected by APHRODITE, the spatial patterns and volumes of AIMERG are much more similar to those of APHRODITE, especially along the Himalayas, coastal Indochina and Western Ghats, and the Indonesia (Fig. 2c).
-Compared with APHRODITE, AIMERG seems floating up and down in terms of the volumes, for instance, AIMERG is larger and smaller than APHRODITE in eastern Indonesia and northeastern Asia, respectively. -Though AIMERG is smaller than IMERG over most regions, there are still some areas where the volumes of AIMERG are larger than those of IMERG, e.g., in western Tibetan Plateau, Middle East, and along the western coast of India (Fig. 2d).
+Compared with APHRODITE, AIMERG seems floating up and down in terms of the volumes, for instance, AIMERG is larger and smaller than APHRODITE in eastern Indonesia and northeastern Asia, respectively.
+Though AIMERG is smaller than IMERG over most regions, there are still some areas where the volumes of AIMERG are larger than those of IMERG, e.g., in western Tibetan Plateau (Fig. 2d).

 Figure 2.
 Spatial patterns of Asian mean annual gridded precipitation products of (a) IMERG, 0.1°, (b) APHRODITE, 0.25°, and (c) AIMERG, 0.1°, and (d) AIMERG-IMERG, 0.1°, respectively, during the period of 2001-2015.
-The background map used in this study was provided by Esri, USGS and NOAA (http://goto.aregisonline.com/maps/World Terrain Base, last access: 17 January 2020).